mattmakai/fullstackpython.com/content/pages/examples/flask/flask-globals-current-app.markdown

 sortorder: 500021010
 toc: False
 sidebartitle: flask.globals current_app
-meta: Python example code for the current_app function from the flask.globals module of the Flask project.
+meta: Python example code for the current_app callable from the flask.globals module of the Flask project.

-current_app is a function within the flask.globals module of the Flask project.
+current_app is a callable within the flask.globals module of the Flask project.

 ## Example 1 from Flask AppBuilder